Cranbourne School, Basingstoke (2002-2007), Queen Mary’s College, Basingstoke (2007-2009), University of Southampton (2009-2013), University of Bath

 University of Bristol

-Saving the World!
+Favourite thing to do in my job Saving the World!
 It’s a tough job, but I love it.
 I am one of the many scientists researching ways to make the human race more sustainable.

 PhD student, Taylor Swift fan, Maker of Carbon.